packetsdontlie/podify/README.md

 * Will save as AIFF `/usr/local/bin/podify -u http://example.com -v Samantha -s /path/to/file`
 * Will save as MP3 with lame installed `/usr/local/bin/podify -u http://example.com -v Samantha -s /path/to/file -c yes`
 * Will list your voices installed  `/usr/local/bin/podify -l yes`

+## Notes
+* Dependent on the voices you have installed for MacOS
+* Conversion to MP3 requires the installation of `lame` which you can do via a package manager like brew
+* Each voice in MacOS has a slightly different cadence, you may need to experiment to find the best value for `-r`